Home

 $45.00

-(three original manuscript letters) .
+Gray, Capt.
+Joshua .
 THREE ORIGINAL MANUSCRIPT LETTERS WRITTEN BY CAPT.
 JOSHUA GRAY OF NORTH YARMOUTH, MAINE, DATED 1835, 1836 AND 1838

 Three original handwritten letters, 4to, all letter written from New York.
 1835 letter to Dear Wife who lived in Maine, 3 dense pages; 1836 to Dear Sir, 2 pageS; 1838 to his Mother in Maine, 1 page.
 Each has original red postal ink wax seal residue.
 Concern family matters, shipping business, cargo details, destinations, and so on.
 Red cancel stamps on all 3 letters.
 All folded to 3x5 inches.
-All near VG with some wear, small hole caused by wax stamp, etc. (a78276)
+All Near VG with some wear, small hole caused by wax stamp, etc. (a78276)

 Morrill, Philip and E. T. Morrill of Belfast, Maine .
 COLLECTION OF ORIGINAL 1831 CORRESPONDENCE OF PHILIP AND E. T. MORRILL OF BELFAST, MAINE, TO THE BOSTON FIRM OF SULLIVAN & BARBOUR, MERCHANTS